Murders of Roxanne Ellis and Michelle Abdill: Background

 In 1990, after enduring increasing homophobia in Colorado, Michelle Abdill and Roxanne Ellis moved from Colorado Springs, Colorado, to Medford, Oregon.
-The couple met in Colorado, where Ellis — divorced with two children — worked as an obstetrics nurse.
+The couple met in Colorado, where Ellis—divorced with two children—worked as an obstetrics nurse.
 Abdill got a job in the same doctor's office, and they eventually became life-partners.

 The couple started a successful property management business and were elected to the board of their church.
 They spent their spare time restoring their old Craftsman-style house and visiting Ellis's three-year-old granddaughter.
 They also worked as activists, fighting two Oregon state ballot initiatives in 1992 and 1993; Measure 9 intended to amend the state constitution to declare homosexuality "abnormal, wrong, unnatural and perverse," and Measure 19 intended to restrict library access for materials related to homosexuality.

 At the time of their murders, Ellis and Abdill had been together for 12 years.

-The murders
+Murders

 On December 4, 1995, Ellis, 53, went to an appointment with 27-year-old Robert Acremant to show him an apartment.
 Police believed the appointment was made earlier that day.
 Ellis allegedly called her daughter, Lorri, at 4:00 p.m. to tell her she was going shopping.

 Abdill, 42, left the office at 5:00 p.m. saying that she was leaving to help Ellis jump start her car after receiving a call that the car would not start.
 Later, Ellis's daughter drove over to the apartment complex where her mother was going to show the apartment and saw her mother's pickup.
 She said it pulled away from her when she tried to follow it.

 Ellis and Abdill were not seen again until their bodies were discovered four days later in the back of Ellis's pickup truck, after a cable TV worker reported the vehicle to police.
 Both women had been bound and gagged, and shot in the head.
 The bodies were wrapped in drapes and covered by cardboard boxes.